-A Customer Data Platform (CDP) is software that collates data about customers and their activities across channels and combines it into unified customer profiles which can then be used to target marketing more precisely and improve return on marketing spend.
+A Customer Data Platform (CDP) is software that collates data about customers and their activities across channels and combines it into unified customer profiles which can be used to target marketing more precisely and improve return on marketing spend.

 Table of Contents